leanprover-community/logic_and_proof/introduction.rst

 Symbolic Logic
 --------------

 Toward understanding how proofs work, it will be helpful to study a subject known as "symbolic logic," which provides an idealized model of mathematical language and proof.
-In the *Prior Analytics*, the ancient Greek philosopher set out to analyze patterns of reasoning, and developed the theory of the *syllogism*.
+In the *Prior Analytics*, the ancient Greek philosopher Aristotle set out to analyze patterns of reasoning, and developed the theory of the *syllogism*.
 Here is one instance of a syllogism:

 ----